Thanks for looking in on the web site of the churches of St Mary Magdalene,

 BOOKLETS TO REMEMBER THOSE WHO DIED IN WORLD WAR 1 AND 2

 Cobham and Luddesdown villages were the same as many villages up and down the country - their men went to fight in World War 1 and some never came back.
 Their names are commemorated on the War Memorials of both villages and remembered on Remembrance Sunday every year.
-Two booklets have been compiled - thanks to information from local people - about the men who died, including the Canadian Royal Air Force Personnal Crew of Halifax bomber LV 996 429 ( Bison) squadron whose plane crashed nearby in 1945.
+In Luddesdowne, two booklets have been compiled - thanks to information from local people - about the men who died, including the Canadian Royal Air Force Personnal Crew of Halifax bomber LV 996 429 ( Bison) squadron whose plane crashed nearby in 1945.

 Please click here to download the World War 1 booklet and click here for the World War 2 booklet.